 - Influenza activity in Canada remains at inter-seasonal levels with only sporadic detections of influenza.
 Influenza B circulated later into the spring than in previous seasons, but overall activity remained within expected levels.

-- As of week 28, 5,414 hospitalizations and 340 deaths have been reported from participating regions, which is slightly more hospitalizations but fewer deaths than were reported last year.
+- As of week 30, 5,431 hospitalizations and 339 deaths have been reported from participating regions, which is slightly more hospitalizations but a similar number of deaths than were reported last year.

 FluWatch is Canada's national surveillance system that monitors the spread of flu and flu-like illnesses on an on-going basis.
 FluWatch reports, posted every Friday, contain specific information for health professionals on flu viruses circulating in Canada.